willwang-x/workflow/cornerstone/break/meditate/headspace/headspace-courses.md

 * Like a rolling stone: Watch two **sculptors** turn a rock into a functional work of art
 * Page tuner: An up-close look at the classic art of bookbinding
 * Tuft love: Watch a fiber artist get into the flow while "painting" with yarn
+* Hang around: Plant wisdom is back with everything you need to know about hanging plants

 ## The wake up - Wed